Distributive Shock Overview

 Even though the fluid volume remains in the body, it is in the wrong place.
-The decreased arterial fluid volume results in a decreased cardiac output which in turn results in a decrease in the oxygen supply and nutrient delivery to the tissues and organs of the body.
+The decreased arterial fluid volume results in reduced cardiac output which in turn results in a decrease in oxygen supply and nutrient delivery to the tissues and organs of the body.

 The three types of distributive shock have unique characteristics for recognition and management.
 In the links below each form of distributive shock is discussed in detail.
 Use the links below to gain a complete understanding of distributive shock.

 If you have not already, you may want to review the following pages.